 If you plan to do any riding on trails, a mountain bike is somewhat a requirement.
 While some road bikes can be equipped to perform on a trail, a Mountain bike is designed for the demands of the trail riding.
 You must be able to navigate rocks, roots, climb and descend hills.

-Mountain bikes are a great choice since they offer great flexibility.
-Since they are designed for the harshest riding conditions, they are very capable in everyday riding in the city or on pavement.
+Mountain bikes are a great choice since they offer great flexibility and have a lot of different features you can choose from.
+Since mountain bikes are designed for the harshest riding conditions, they are very capable in everyday riding in the city or on pavement.
 If you end up spending a lot of time on pavement with your mountain bike you can even install smoother tires to reduce the rolling resistance and noise that mountain bike tires can create on pavement.

-Within mountain bikes, you have one main decision to make.
+When selecting a mountain bike, you have one main decision to make.
 Do you get a hardtail or full suspension bike?
 This decision should be made based on where you live or plan to ride.
-If you ride in the midwest, northeast or southeast of the US, a hardtail bike is perfect for 99% of trails.
+If you ride in the Midwest, Northeast or Southeast of the US, a hardtail bike is perfect for 99% of trails.
 Trails in these regions have limited drops and excessive rough terrain.
 Hardtails offer the best climbing ability since your energy gets transferred efficiently to the rear wheels and the simple design reduces weight and complexity.
 Full suspension bikes offer better ability, compliance, and comfort on rough terrain with drops or extended downhill runs.
 This ability comes at a cost of weight, complexity and some climbing performance.
 Trails in the southwest, west, and northwest of the US have more demanding trails where a full suspension bike would be better suited.

 If you plan to spend all of your time on extended trips, on pavement for exercise or just for fun, a road bike may be the best style bike for you.
 Road bikes are designed to go long distances and maintain a relatively high speed due to their gearing and focus on performance.